zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Reinitialize a cloud disk.md

 Once reinitialized, a data disk is in a different status according to its original status and the operating system of the instance:

--   For a Windows instance, the data disk is ready for use without any additional operations regardless of its original status.
+-   For a Windows instance, the data disk is ready to use without any additional operations required.
 -   For a Linux instance:
     -   If the data disk was an empty disk after it was created, then all the data and partitions on the disk are lost.
 You must partition and format the disk, and mount the partitions again.

         **Note:** If you configured the /etc/fstab file to automatically mount the disk partitions at startup of the instance, you must comment out the lines from the /etc/fstab file before reinitializing a data disk.
 Otherwise, your instance will fail to start.

-    -   If the data disk was created from a snapshot, then the data disk is recovered to the point of the source snapshot.
+    -   If the data disk was created from a snapshot, then the data disk is recovered to the point in time at which the snapshot was generated.
 You do not have to mount the partitions again, but all the data generated after the disk creation is lost.

 In this section, /dev/vdb1 is the example partition and /InitTest is the example mounting point.
 Replace these details with your actual information.